 SEL supplies the protective relays and communications devices for the Sanmen NPP phase one.
 ABB is providing all the low and medium voltage switchgears for the project.
 Schneider Electric is providing the medium voltage inverter products for the NPP.

 Emerson is providing the control valves for Sanmen 1.
 It was also awarded the contract to supply its Ovation expert control technology for the first two reactors of Sanmen.
 Weir is providing the triple offset butterfly valves for Sanmen unit two.
-Bureau Veritas, in collaboration with Westinghouse, is providing the inspection and quality assurance service for the project.
+In collaboration with Westinghouse, Bureau Veritas is providing the inspection and quality assurance service for the project.

 Westinghouse Electric, a unit of Toshiba Corporation, is building four AP1000 nuclear plants in China, representing the country’s first construction of advanced US nuclear plants.